Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

-In this section, we perform Monte Carlo simulations to evaluate the impact of the DRIS on covert communications and to validate our theoretical analysis and the proposed unsupervised MAF-based NP detector in Section~\ref{AIDec}.
+In this section, we perform Monte Carlo simulations to evaluate the impact of the DRIS on covert communications and to validate our theoretical analysis and the proposed unsupervised semi-parametric plug-in likelihood-ratio detector in Section~\ref{AIDec}.
 Unless otherwise stated, the default parameters are as follows.
 Alice, equipped with a single antenna, is located at (0 m, 0 m, 5 m), while Bob, also equipped with a single antenna, is uniformly distributed within an annular region centered at (0 m, 140 m, 0 m) with inner and outer radii of 10 m and 20 m, respectively.
 The warden Willie is positioned at (0 m, 100 m, 0 m) to monitor potential covert transmissions.
-A DRIS consisting of 2048 reflective elements ($N_{{\rm D},h} = 64,N_{{\rm D},v} = 32$) is deployed at ($-d _ { A D }$ m, 0 m, 5 m), with the distance between Alice and the DRIS center set to $d _ { A D } = 1.5$ m.
+A DRIS consisting of 2048 reflective elements ($N_{{\rm D},h} = 64, N_{{\rm D},v} = 32$) is deployed at ($-d _ { A D }$ m, 0 m, 5 m), with the distance between Alice and the DRIS center set to $d _ { A D } = 1.5$ m.
 The DRIS employs 1-bit quantized reflection coefficients, with phase shifts chosen equiprobably from $\Psi = \{\frac{\pi}{9},\frac{7\pi}{6}\}$ and thier corresponding amplitudes determined by the hardware mapping $\Omega = {\cal F}\!\left({\Theta}\right) = \{0.8,1\}$~\cite{CRIS1}.
 This configuration results in $\overline \alpha $ = 0.82, consistent with Proposition~\ref{Proposition1}.

 The received signals at Willie are processed using the detection rule in~\eqref{decisionrule}, accumulating $N=5$ samples within each channel coherence interval.
 Large-scale fading parameters follow 3GPP standards~\cite{3GPP} as specified in Table~\ref{tab1}.
 The AWGN variance is $\sigma^2_{\rm c} = -170 + 10\log_{10}\left(BW\right)$ dBm with $BW = 180$ kHz.
-We implement an MAF model trained in an unsupervised manner on prefiltered received power statistics for the AI-based detection.
-The model architecture incorporates 5 autoregressive layers with 64 hidden units each, optimized using Adam with a learning rate of $2 \times 10^{-4}$ over 200 epochs.
+In the proposed unsupervised detector, we employ the first 16384 test statistics (6.25\%) in the unlabeled data set for training, and the remaining 245760 test statistics (93.75\%) are used for performance evaluation.
+Furthermore, the unlabeled test statistics are modeled by the semi-parametric mixture in Section~\ref{WillieDecAI}: the ${\mathcal H}_0$ component retains the Gamma form with fixed shape parameter $N=5$ and unknown scale parameter $\delta^2_{\rm w}$, while the ${\mathcal H}_1$ component is represented by a flexible one-dimensional monotone normalizing flow model.